ibm-cloud-docs/messages-for-rabbitmq/getting-started.md

 Instead of pushing the app into {{site.data.keyword.cloud_notm}} you can run it locally to test the connection to your {{site.data.keyword.messages-for-rabbitmq}} service instance.
 To connect to the service, you need to create a set of service credentials.

-- Select _Service Credentials_ from the main menu to open the Service Credentials view.
+- Select _Service credentials_ from the main menu to open the Service Credentials view.
-- Click **New Credential**.
+- Click **New credential**.
 - Choose a name for your credentials and click **Add**.
 - Your new credentials are now listed.
 Click **View credentials** in the corresponding row of the table to view the credentials, and click the **Copy** icon to copy your credentials.
 - In your editor of choice, create a new file with the following, inserting your credentials as shown: